 Curious about exploring Delhi?
 Read on for a first-hand account about what it’s like to experience this stunning city up-close.
 We caught up with two Greaves clients who embarked on a two-month tour of India.
 Read on for their impressions of this once-in-a-lifetime trip.

-Was this your first time travelling to India?
+Was this your first time traveling to India?
 If not, where had you visited previously?

 No, this was our sixth trip to India.
 On previous trips we have visited Kolkata, Darjeeling, Sikkim, Delhi, Agra, Kerala, Ranthambore, Madhya Pradesh (including some tiger safaris), Himachal Pradesh, Orissa, Tamil Nadu, Mumbai, and we have visited several places in Rajasthan, returning to some quite a few times (Jaipur, Samode, Jodhpur, Mandawa, Bikaner, Jaisalmer, Deogarh, Chhattrasagar, Udaipur).